 What is Excel AutoFit Row Height?

 If there are few lines, you can adjust the row height manually with the help of different options which we already have discussed in the introduction part of this article.
-However, think of a situation where you have a huge data possibly spread across rows numbered in millions.
+However, think of a situation where you have huge data possibly spread across rows numbered in millions.
 It will be difficult to manually change the row height in that case.
-Therefore, we have AutoFit Row Height utility in Excel that allows the row to expand automatically depending on the font size of largest value in the row.
+Therefore, we have AutoFit Row Height utility in Excel that allows the row to expand automatically depending on the font size of the largest value in the row.

 Examples of AutoFit Row Height in Excel